Q: What's the difference between a DeCal, a 98/198 special studies, or a student-initiated class?

 ✔ For first-time facilitators: training through one of UCFTR's Facilitation & Collaborative Learning workshops

-Some departments ask you to submit this proposal packet to them directly, some ask you to take it over to the Academic Senate (320 Stephens Hall) on the department's behalf.
+Some departments may ask you to submit this proposal packet to them directly, while others may ask you to take it over to the Academic Senate (320 Stephens Hall) on the department's behalf.
 Once you've finished filing the campus administration's Course Proposal Form, you can choose to post your class on the DeCal website, the place where most students look for listings of student-initiated classes.

 Q: What's the deadline for all the paperwork?